JoBase/Browser/README.md

 # Browser
-This is a JavaScript implementation of JoBase in the browser.
+A JavaScript implementation of JoBase in the browser.